microsoft/vscode-docs/docs/remote/containers.md

 ### devcontainer.json

 As mentioned above, `.devcontainer/devcontainer.json` or `.devcontainer.json` file tells VS Code where to look for the containers it should create or connect to.
 The intent of `devcontainer.json` is conceptually similar to VS Code's `launch.json` for debugging, but focused on launching (or attaching to) your development container instead.
+You can also use it to specify any extensions that should be automatically installed once the container is running or execute a post-create command to prep the environment.
 We'll cover the different properties of the file in the sections below.

 ### Working with a developer sandbox